jbakse/site_builder/content/3D/index.md

 ### JavaScript Alternatives

 OpenSCAD's functional model has its advantages, but imperative languages also have advantages.
-For one, imperative languages are more familiar to many programmers.
-To explore procedural constructive solid geometry modeling in an imperative style, you may want to use one of these tools inspired by OpenSCAD.
+For one, imperative languages are more familiar to most programmers.
+To explore constructive solid geometry modeling in an imperative style, you may want to use one of these tools inspired by OpenSCAD.

 [OpenJSCAD](http://joostn.github.io/OpenJsCad/)
 : Web-based solid modeling in JavaScript.
 OpenSCAD but in JS.